anthonytk31415/hotelier/README.md

 - CORS filters and JWT filters to ensure requests are protected and authenticated,
 - See the filters section for more detail.

-# Some construction background
+# Construction Background and Considerations

-## Why we use ElasticSearch for our data store:
+## Why ElasticSearch for our data store: Geohashing
 Mainly we use ElasticSearch for geohashing with Google Maps for its spatial indexing and fast querying capabilities.
 Driven by:
 - Geohashing Efficiency: allows spatial data to be grouped into areas for faster searching.
 We'll use this to search in an area for our hotel stays.
 - Efficient Geospatial Queries: e.g distance queries (e.g., finding all points within a radius) and bounding box queries (e.g., finding points within a rectangular area).
 - Scalability: we can handle large-scale datasets.
 - Real-time Search: can be used interactive maps (e.g. pan or zoom in, return points of interest)

-## Hibernate is a natural fit for ORM using ElasticSearch
+## We use Hibernate for ORM using ElasticSearch
 Key features include:
 - ORM: Hibernate maps Java classes to database tables and Java object properties to columns.
 - Automatic SQL Generation